 A large body of research has documented that sexual minorities (e.g. lesbian women, gay men, and bisexual populations-henceforth referred to as LGB individuals) have worse economic outcomes than heterosexuals, with lower incomes, higher rates of poverty, lower rates of health insurance coverage, and lower rates of homeownership (Albelda et al., 2009; Badgett et al., 2021; Elton & Gonzales, 2022; Gonzales & Blewett, 2014; Leppel, 2007; Uhrig, 2015).
-Additionally, some literature has examined access to government services by sexual orientation, typically used as a proxy for economic distress (Brown et al., 2016; Everett & Mollborn, 2014; Schneebaum & Badgett, 2019).
-These health and socioeconomic disparities have been identified and targeted for elimination by the National Academies of Science Engineering and Medicine (National Academies of Science Engineering and Medicine, 2020).
+Additionally, some literature has examined utilization of government assistance programs by sexual orientation, typically used as a proxy for economic distress (Brown et al., 2016; Everett & Mollborn, 2014; Schneebaum & Badgett, 2019).

-Additionally, there is a large literature in public economics examining the delivery, take-up, receipt, and utilization of public assistance programs (e.g., SNAP, Unemployment Insurance, etc.).
+Tangentially, there is also large literature in public economics examining the delivery, take-up, receipt, and utilization of public assistance programs (e.g., SNAP, Unemployment Insurance, etc.).
 Nearly all public assistance programs do not have perfect take-up among eligible recipients, and these rates can be crucial for projecting the aggregate costs and impacts of government assistance programs, as well as evaluating the welfare implications of policies that have already been implemented (Currie, 2004; Finkelstein & Hendren, 2020; van Oorschot, 1991).
-Several possible explanations have been proposed for the drivers of imperfect take-up, including low monetary gains, stigma of receipt, costs of program participation, imperfect information, administrative barriers, and mismeasurement (Ko & Moffitt, 2022).
-Additionally, it is possible that differences in access and take-up to government assistance programs can drive or amplify economic disparities experienced by marginalized populations.
-We add novel evidence to the large body of public economic literature by identifying differential take-up of public assistance programs between LGB and heterosexual adults and proposing several explanations for the drivers of these differences among the LGB population.
+Several possible explanations have been proposed for the drivers of imperfect take-up, including low monetary gains, stigma of receipt, time costs associated with program participation, imperfect information, administrative barriers, and mismeasurement (Ko & Moffitt, 2022).
+Alternatively, it is possible that differences in access and take-up to government assistance programs can drive or amplify economic disparities experienced by marginalized populations.
+We open a dialogue between these subject areas and add novel evidence to the large body of public economic literature by identifying differential take-up of public assistance programs between LGB and heterosexual adults and proposing several explanations for future research to examine.

 Understanding the economic position and receipt of government assistance among sexual minorities is also important for several reasons.
 First, sexual minorities comprise a large and increasing share of the American population, and sexual minorities have gained much-needed recognition in public policy.
 Yet, there are substantial and ongoing policy implications that can be informed by LGB differentials in government assistance take-up, given the magnitude of economic costs that could occur.
 Badgett et al., 2021 report several estimates in the United States, finding that 2.7-4.6 percent of the American adult population identifies as non-heterosexual.
 Recent analyses have found that 15-20 percent of high school students identify as non-heterosexual (Gonzales & Deal, 2022; B. Wilson & Meyer, 2021).
 These estimates imply that there may be large policy implications that proceed from LGB differentials in government assistance take-up, given the magnitude of costs that could occur.
 Second, some public assistance programs are designed to benefit certain demographic characteristics and family structures (Hoffman, 2008; Hussey, 2011).
-LGB people may differentially receive or utilize public assistance programs, given that their demographic characteristics differ dramatically from heterosexuals (Brewster et al.,
+LGB people may differentially receive or utilize public assistance programs, given that their demographic characteristics differ dramatically from heterosexuals (Brewster et al., 2014).

-2014).
 In this respect, our analysis points towards a growing literature on population-targeted policies-such as the Affordable Care Act-and their differential effects on LGB individuals (C. S. Carpenter et al., 2021; C. S. Carpenter & Sansone, 2021; Marcén & Morales, 2022).4